The Story of ELIZA: The AI That Fooled the World

 For example, when a user typed, “I feel sad,” ELIZA might respond, “Why do you feel sad?”
 This simple reflection technique, mirroring the user’s words back at them in the form of a question, encouraged them to continue sharing their thoughts and feelings.
 Many users began to reveal personal and emotional information, believing ELIZA was responding thoughtfully, even though it was merely following scripted patterns without any true understanding.

-Why the ELIZA Effect Happens
+Three Reasons Why the ELIZA Effect Happens

-2. 2.
-The ELIZA effect also highlights how surface-level interactions can create the illusion of deeper understanding.
+Surface-level interactions can create the illusion of deeper understanding.
 Because ELIZA could respond in a way that felt contextually appropriate, users assumed there was a deeper cognitive process at work, even though there was none.
 This effect is similar to how people may be fooled by a magic trick, knowing there’s a trick but still feeling amazed.

-3. 3.
 Many users wanted to believe that ELIZA could understand them because it fulfilled a desire for connection and empathy.
 This desire can make people more willing to suspend disbelief and attribute human characteristics to a non-human entity.
 In the context of therapy, where ELIZA was most often used, this desire is even stronger, as users are often seeking support and understanding.

 The Limitations of ELIZA